Getting Started as a New Student

 You will find everything you need to know about starting the MScPT program here.
 Please check this page regularly for updates and remember to monitor your email for important communications from the Department.

-Checklist for New Students
+Steps for New Students

 How to Accept your Offer